topbitdu/unidom-contact-china/ROADMAP.md

 1. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.0

 ## v1.0
+1. Improve the Ruby Gem Specification to depend on the [unidom-contact](https://github.com/topbitdu/unidom-contact) v1.1
-1. Improve the Mobile Phone Number model to include the [As Contact](https://github.com/topbitdu/unidom-contact) concern
+2. Improve the Mobile Phone Number model to include the [As Contact](https://github.com/topbitdu/unidom-contact) concern
-2. As Mobile Phone Number Subscriber concern # Blocked by Unidom::Contact!!!
+3. As Mobile Phone Number Subscriber concern

 ## v1.1
 1. Improve the As Mobile Phone Number Subscriber concern to add the #subscribe_china_mobile_phone_number! method